MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/buy-or-edit-an-add-on.md

 ::: moniker-end

 ## Update an add-on

 The steps that you use to update an add-on depend on whether the add-on is a traditional add-on, or a standalone add-on.

 *Traditional add-ons* are linked to a specific subscription.
 If you cancel the subscription, the associated add-on is also cancelled.

 *Standalone add-ons* are not linked to a specific subscription.
-Standalone add-ons appear as a separate subscription on the **Subscriptions** page (or on the **Products & services** page in the new admin center), and have their own expiration date.
+Standalone add-ons appear as a separate subscription on the **Subscriptions** page (or on the **Your products** page in the new admin center), and have their own expiration date.
 You manage a standalone add-on the same way that you manage any other subscription.

 ### Update a traditional add-on

 ::: moniker range="o365-worldwide"

-1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Products & services</a> page.
+1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Your products</a> page.

-2. On the **Products & services** page, select the subscription for which you want to update an add-on.
+2. On the **Your products** page, select the subscription for which you want to update an add-on.

 3. Select **Add-ons**.
 The add-ons that you have purchased are shown.